likeproblem/RestockRecolour/README.md

 </details>

+# Known Issues:
+* Shielded docking port: meshes were named the same, so the door looks ugly, sorry
+* Some stuff doesn't like switching meshes properly, for now only engine plate's connect points, so after you switch it you have to switch to Squad and Bob Ross Paints again

 # Contribution!

 If you are a typical user, and would like to suggest/report issue/something you don't like, don't hesitate and go ahead create post in discussions!
 I am more than happy to help you, even if you want different coloring, I can try to create you an alternate mask!